ffxstyleguide/styleguide-afr/readme/index.md

    and then `include` in it the file you created previously with the markup.

-3. Add a custom stylesheet for your element (you can use one of the default stylesheets, but elements are usually pretty simple so you probably won't need all the site styles).
-This stylesheet should be located in the root `css` directory and it can be `.scss` or `.css`.
+3. Add custom stylesheets for your element (you can use one of the default stylesheets, but elements are usually pretty simple so you probably won't need all the site styles).
+All the necessary site styles should be imported from landmark but a local stylesheet with additional styles can be added in the root `css` directory.
+Its extension can be `.scss` or `.css`.
 If it is `.scss` you'll have to add at least one line of front matter for Jekyll to compile it.
 This front matter will usually be a comment detailing the purpose of the stylesheet.

 4. To get your element to render in a section, you need to `include element.html` and pass in the following values:

     * element = element name (without file extension)
     * height = height of element in pixels
     * width = width of element in pixels
-    * stylesheet = stylesheet name (without file extension)
+    * stylesheet = space separated list of stylesheet paths relative to root css directory (without file extension)
     * code view = true or false, depending on whether you wish to show the code for the element.

 #### Adding new components to a section
 {: .styleguide-heading}